daniellespence/elkbeaver/README.md

 The data dictionary is also provided at this link.
 Copies of the data and data dictionary are provided as part of this archive.

-Data were prepared using the '1PrepareData.R' script available at https://github.com/plloydsmith/RecBenefitsCanadaCJE
+Data were prepared using scripts 1—4 available at https://github.com/daniellespence/elkbeaver/tree/main/Code

-Datafile used:  `CanadaRecData.csv`
+Datafile used:  `Elk_Beaver_Lake_Completes_Excel.xlsx`

 Computational requirements
 ---------------------------